jestland/GCPS/README.md

 GCPS (Grad-CAM Position Score) is a new criterion based on [Grad-CAM](https://arxiv.org/abs/1610.02391) to evaluate CNN recognition performance in radar signal intrapulse modulation recognition.

-This work will appear in IEEE Communications Letters
+This work will appear in IEEE Communications Letters.

 ## Denpendencies